jacksleight/laravel-omni/README.md

 </x-layout>
 ```

+> [!CAUTION]
+> Omni makes it trivial to switch a standard component to a Livewire component by simply updating the template tag.
+However when doing this you should carefully review all public properties as they will now be exposed client side.

 ### Name, Path and Class

 An Omni component's name, path and class must all match.
 The class namespace must include `Omni`.
 The part before `Omni` is the component prefix, and the part after is the component name, for example: